-These sentiments have been echoed by victims of domestic violence across Northern Ireland, across the UK, and across the globe.
+These sentiments have been echoed by victims of domestic abuse across Northern Ireland, across the UK, and across the globe.

 It must also be understood that physical violence in a relationship does not happen in a vacuum.
 In an abusive relationship, physical violence is just one part of a larger strategy of power, control and psychological harm.

-If we as a society are to tackle the epidemic of domestic violence, we must acknowledge this inextricable link between physical violence and the psychological abuse that underpins it.
+If we as a society are to tackle the epidemic of domestic abuse, we must acknowledge this inextricable link between physical violence and the psychological abuse that underpins it.

 Our response must address the sustained, deliberate pattern of psychological and physical torture that strips the victim of their identity, their wellbeing and their sense of self, and costs the Northern Irish economy in excess of £931 million per annum.
 This is why Women’s Aid continues to campaign for a coercive control law to be introduced in Northern Ireland to bring us in line with the rest of the UK.

-We have come a long way since the days where domestic violence was viewed as a private matter and not the business of the State to intervene.
+We have come a long way since the days where domestic abuse was viewed as a private matter and not the business of the State to intervene.

 We cannot fail victims by turning a blind eye, or ignorantly blame them for their “failure to avoid control freaks.”
 This thinking has no place in today’s law and policy, nor should it have a place in public discourse on the issue.

-We must also acknowledge the disproportionate impact of domestic violence on women and how this is linked to gender inequality.
-Although anyone can be a victim of domestic violence, and anyone can perpetrate it, the majority of victims are women and the majority of perpetrators are men.
+We must also acknowledge the disproportionate impact of domestic abuse on women and how this is linked to gender inequality.
+Although anyone can be a victim of domestic abuse, and anyone can perpetrate it, the majority of victims are women and the majority of perpetrators are men.

 These men are our brothers, friends and neighbours whose abusive behaviour is facilitated by a gender unequal society where men still hold the majority of positions of power.

-Without a gendered response that reflects the root causes and consequences of violence against women and men, all victims are left unprotected, and our efforts to eradicate domestic violence will be in vain.
+Without a gendered response that reflects the root causes and consequences of violence against women and men, all victims are left unprotected, and our efforts to eradicate domestic abuse will be in vain.

 Kenny is right about one thing: women do need to be empowered, not infantilised.